-Purchasing liquor in ships' duty-free shop: Liquor purchased at the duty-free shop onboard is held until the last night of the cruise.
+Purchasing liquor in ships' duty-free shops: Liquor purchased at the duty-free shop onboard is held until the last night of the cruise.

 Free Drink Caveat

-The captain's cocktail party, which is open to all passengers on formal night, provides complimentary drinks.
+The captain's cocktail party, which is open to all passengers on formal nights (five-night cruises and longer), provides complimentary drinks.

-Beer Onboard Draught: Yuengling, Michelob Ultra, Samuel Adams, Guinness, Stella, Heineken, Miller, Coors, Miller, Guinness, Blue Moon and Budweiser
+Draft: Yuengling, Michelob Ultra, Samuel Adams, Stella Artois, Heineken, Miller, Coors, Miller Lite, Guinness, Blue Moon and Budweiser

 Bottled: Miller, Budweiser, Bud Light, Bud Light Lime, Amstel Light, Guinness, Heineken, Harp lager and Newcastle Brown Ale